Turin Airport: Rail

 The airport is served by a railway station on the Turin–Ceres railway, which connects it to Turin city centre.

 Bus

 There is also a shuttle bus to Turin, operated by SADEM and Flibco.
 Additionally, there are also some scheduled shuttle services to nearby mountain towns and resorts including Ayas, Gressoney, Champorcher, Briançon, Vallée de la Clarée (Névache), Clavière, Cesana, Puy Saint Vincent, Montgenevre, and Serre Chevalier.

+Close encounter

+On november the 20th, 1973, a globular luminous bluish white colored object was seen above the Turin airport.
+This object was observed by thousands of people in and around Turin.
+A pilot, Ricardo Marano, flying a Piper aircraft, tried to chase this luminous object.
+The object escaped and vanished while moving in southern direction.
+French journalist Jean-Claude Bourret investigated this case.